xunxdd/music-generator/README.md

 ## Credits

 Credits for the code go to [Conchylicultor](https://github.com/Conchylicultor/MusicGenerator).
-I've merely created a wrapper to get people started.